 Begonias Are BIG!

 Ever since Impatiens downy mildew arrived on Cape Cod gardeners have been looking for other plants to provide color in shady gardens.
-As the Polar Vortex makes us long for spring we are planning for the coming growing season.
-In many 2014 gardens begonias are sure to be big.
+As winter temperatures makes us long for spring we are planning for the coming growing season.
+In many gardens begonias are sure to be big.

 Here are some tips for success with begonias.